 When we realise that we are sinners saved only by God’s mercy, we become more patient with other sinners.
 When we realise that we have been forgiven an enormous debt, we become more forgiving.

 The better we understand and appreciate the grace shown us, the more gracious we become toward others.
 We see the need for forgiveness in ourselves and in others.

 At Grace Communion Church Cambridgeshire, we sing a variety of songs, including well known traditional hymns and modern worship songs.

 We use Mission Praise as our main reference, but include a number of songs not found in that collection.

 Our worship leaders are always sourcing potential new songs to add to our play list and we do plan to include live music in the future.

-Songbooks (e.g. Mission Praise) are available but lyrics are displayed by projector, using the Microsoft PowerPoint application, to enhance the worship experience.
+Songbooks (e.g. Mission Praise) are available but lyrics are also often displayed by projector, using the Microsoft PowerPoint application, to enhance the worship experience.

 The gospel declares that because of Jesus Christ, all people are loved, forgiven and accepted by God—all belong (Eph.
 1:4-6).
 Sadly, many don’t experience God’s unconditional love and acceptance and the result is sin and the pain it brings.
 But the Holy Spirit is actively at work helping people come to know that they belong.